BashayerNouri/catch_me_if_you_can/01_introduction/01_python_1_catch_me_if_you_can.md

 ***"Catch Me If You Can"*** famous by the name ***"Hangman"***, It is a classic guessing game for two or more players.
 In this project, one player needs to think of a word and the other tries to guess it by suggesting letters within a certain number of guesses.

 Leonardo DiCaprio lovers I know the movie crossed your mind, I gotcha!
-Here is a gif of Leo to make your day.
+Here is a gif of Leo.

    ![this looks a little too bright catch me if you can GIF](https://media0.giphy.com/media/oBqQDEOGT11yo/giphy.gif?cid=ecf05e47cd49d5576c6319a71ae0f731af26b0a5c6a37f14&rid=giphy.gif)